Do you have an online high-yield savings account? If you don’t you need one!

 1. Brick and Mortar Interest Sucks

-I just checked the interest rate on my savings with the bank I do my checking with.
+I just checked the interest rate on my savings with the brick and mortar bank I do my checking with.

 Ready?
 0.20% APY!